a3ramesh/cse15l-lab-reports/lab-report3.md

 [cs15lsp23sf@ieng6-202]:Alcohol_Problems:401$ grep -c "drug" Session3-PDF.txt
 4
 ```
 In this case, it searched through the entire Session3-PDF.txt file looking for the word "drug."
-It only found 4 lines that contain the word "drug," so it printed out the number 4.
+It only found 4 lines that contain the word "drug" (or any variants of the word "drug"), so it printed out the number 4.

 Here's another example:
 ```